guardrailsio/qa-automation-challenge/README.md

 ## Cypress Exercise

-For the Cypress exercise, you will help us testing our [awesome juice e-commerce](https://juice-shop.herokuapp.com/).
+For the Cypress exercise, you will help us testing the [awesome OWASP Juice shop](https://juice-shop.herokuapp.com/).
 You will have to test 3 different scenarios:

 1. Login with your user, add 1 item to the basket, click on checkout, add a new address, fill in the address form, click on submit.